kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

    - Is signed by the root CA
    - The subject of the client certificate contains the unique ID of the Application and information about the group to which the Application is assigned

-2. After the runtime is provisioned, it requests for the intermediate certificate.
+2. After the cluster is provisioned, it requests for the intermediate certificate.
 As a response, it receives a certificate chain consisting of the generated intermediate certificate and the root CA certificate.
 The intermediate certificate has the following properties:

    - Is signed by the root CA.
-   - Contains the information about the runtime name for which it is generated.
+   - Contains the information about the cluster name for which it is generated.

-3. The Application can access the master Kyma cluster and the Kyma runtime using the single certificate.
+3. The Application can access the master Kyma cluster and the Kyma cluster using the single certificate.
 The identity of the Application and the Kyma clusters is encoded in the certificate subject.
 It allows the verification of the calling parties.

 ### Cluster information

-The Connector Service exposes the `info` endpoint which returns information about the connected clusters, including the App Registry URL, URL to the Event Service working in the runtime, etc.
+The Connector Service exposes the `info` endpoint which returns information about the connected clusters, including the App Registry URL, URL to the Event Service working in the cluster, etc.
 A connected Application calls this endpoint periodically and checks the cluster status.

 ### Certificate revocation